 I’ve been playing and performing classical guitar for nearly 40 years.
 I grew up in India and the Philippines.
 In the early 90s I found myself in New York City for the first time, getting a graduate degree in performance at the Juilliard School of Music.
 By now I’ve lived in Manhattan long enough to fool most people into thinking me a native, not that that’s ever my intention.
 I created this website to share and showcase my compositions, arrangements, performances and occasional other stuff.
 My “official” bio is here.
 If you live on the Upper West Side, drop in to Kuro Kuma coffee shop sometime around 10 AM and chances are you’ll run into me!

-Island Three is was written a while back, but very I recently rewrote and re-fingered the scale passages to make it more playable by someone like me who’s not a flamenco scale speed demon:)
+Island Three was discovered in 2007, but very recently I revisited it and was happy to find that it had evolved and even been re-fingered into a form more playable by someone like me who’s not a flamenco scale speed demon:)

 This is a live clip from my June performance at Make Music Harlem, a wonderful musician/composer concert in Morningside Park, Harlem, Isle of Manhattan.